-You can use it to restrict registration to a single email domain:
+You can use it to restrict registration to single domain emails:

-'''

-REGISTRATION_EMAIL_MATCH = r'^.@weblate\.org$'
+REGISTRATION_EMAIL_MATCH = r'^.@weblate\.org\$'

-'''

-4.13.58 REGISTRATION_OPEN
+4.13.57 REGISTRATION_OPEN

 A boolean (either True or False) indicating whether registration of new accounts is currently permitted.
 This setting is optional, and a default of True will be assumed if it is not supplied.